-In first half of 3rd century BCE Carthage held many territories that made it easy for them to control and dominate the western Mediterranean Sea, but when they conquered Messana (now Messina) on the north eastern tip of Sicily in 264, they faced the Romans for war for the first time.
+In the first half of the 3rd century BCE, Carthage held many territories that made it easy for them to control and dominate the western Mediterranean Sea, but when they conquered Messana (now Messina) on the northeastern tip of Sicily in 264, they faced the Romans for war for the first time.

-The locals of Messana had requested Rome for aid, and from many different reasons Rome came to thier rescue.
-The fear of a powerful neighbour was only one out of several motivations by the Romans.
+The locals of Messana had requested Rome for aid, and for many different reasons Rome came to their rescue.
+The fear of a powerful neighbor was only one out of several motivations by the Romans.
 The promise of glory and plunder was also of great importance.

 This war was fought mainly at sea around Sicily, and Carthage was by far the strongest of the two in this field.
 This supremacy was met by a large scale Roman construction of a naval fleet.
 After some years this brought its results, and it was reflected in the fightings, where Rome became stronger and stronger.

 In 256 Carthage was besieged, but the Romans were defeated.
-Then for some years Carthage was the most successful, notedly under the leadership of Hamilcar, but with the battle at the Aegates Islands in 241, the Carthagians were beaten so painfully that they requested peace.
+Then for some years, Carthage was the most successful, notedly under the leadership of Hamilcar, but with the battle at the Aegates Islands in 241, the Carthaginians were beaten so painfully that they requested peace.
 This agreement involved leaving Sicily and paying a huge indemnity.
 Rome now controlled Sicily.

 2nd Punic War (218-201 BCE)

-Most important of the three wars was the second, and also the most fascinating.
-It was the Carthagians bitterness over both the agreement from the first war, and the Roman expansion following the next years (Corsica and Sardinia was taken from Carthage in 237), that brought it on.
+The most important of the three wars was the second, and also the most fascinating.
+It was the Carthaginian’s bitterness over both the agreement from the first war and the Roman expansion following the next years (Corsica and Sardinia were taken from Carthage in 237), that brought it on.

-The Romans used a tactic of delaying, and they had strong hold on the communications over both land and sea.
-This would eventually result in declining morals in Hannibals troops, and a fast falling star among local peoples of what is today's Italian peninsula.
-After some time, Hannibal's troops had become like a state without land, drifting around, always looking for new alliances and weak points in the Roman defence, but never finding it.
+The Romans used a tactic of delaying, and they had a stronghold on the communications over both land and sea.
+This would eventually result in declining morals in Hannibals troops, and a fast falling star among local peoples of what is today’s Italian peninsula.
+After some time, Hannibal’s troops had become like a state without land, drifting around, always looking for new alliances and weak points in the Roman defense, but never finding it.